Convergence of spherical averages for actions of Fuchsian Groups: The Markov coding

-The notation for each state of our Markov chain includes the type $A\dots E$ of the state from the list above and the labels on the sides separating $\S_-$ and $\S_+$.
-More precisely, these sides form a polygonal curve, which is co-oriented from $\S_-$ to $\S_+$ and thus oriented, and we read off the labels on the $\S_+$-side of the separating sides going from the left end of the separating curve to its right end.
+The notation for each state of our Markov chain includes the type $A\dots E$ of the state from the list above and the label(s) corresponding to generators on the sides separating $\S_-$ and $\S_+$.
+More precisely, these separating sides form a polygonal curve, which is co-oriented from $\S_-$ to $\S_+$ and thus oriented from left to right when looking from $\S_-$ to $\S_+$.
+The notation for a state is found by recording in order from left to right the labels on the $\S_+$-side of the separating sides, see Definition~\ref{defn:listingstates} below.

+Importantly, the same orientation on this separating curve allows us to define ``left'' and ``right'' domains in each of $\S_\pm$, namely, $\L_\pm$ (respectively, $\R_\pm$) is the only domain in $\S_\pm$ that borders the leftmost (respectively, the rightmost) edge of the separating curve.
+As before, if $\S_\pm$ contains only one domain we have $\L_\pm=\R_\pm$.

-Clearly, the labels in the notation of the state should satisfy some restrictions, and to express these restrictions we introduce some notation regarding vertices, sides, and labels (see Figure~\ref{fig:notation-l-r}).
+Clearly, the labels which appear in the notation of the state must satisfy some restrictions.
+To express these we introduce some notation regarding vertices, sides, and labels as shown in Figure~\ref{fig:notation-l-r}.
 For any $e\in G_0$ consider the side $s_e$ of $\R$ so that its label inside $\R$ is $e$.
-We co-orient this side from outside to inside of $\R$, and the corresponding orientation of $s_e$ allows us to define for $s_e$ its \emph{left vertex} $v_L(e)$ and its \emph{right vertex} $v_R(e)$.
+We co-orient this side from the outside to the inside of $\R$, and the corresponding orientation of $s_e$ allows us to define its \emph{left vertex} $v_L(e)$ and the \emph{right vertex} $v_R(e)$.
 Note that $v_L(e)$ or $v_R(e)$ is undefined if the corresponding end of~$s_e$ lies on $\dd\DD$.
 The same notation $v_{L,R}(s)$ will be used for the ends of a co-oriented side~$s$ of the tessellation~$\TR$.